 The downside - If you like a modicum of stability you may find that working different shifts in a multitude of environments may be too challenging.
 If you’re not a highly adaptable person you may struggle, especially if it comes to varying sleep patterns due to the shifts you are working on and you may even have to occasionally sleep in a hotel or dorm bed instead of your own!

 Generally yes.
-There is a huge amount of work but obviously it depends on exactly what you are looking for, and when, plus what experience you have.
+There are a huge amount of nurse jobs but obviously it depends on exactly what you are looking for, and when, plus what experience you have.
 It may be worth having a chat with an agency to find out what is generally on offer in your area first but work is dependent on other nurses calling in sick so can be variable.

 The downside - If you’re not particularly flexible and/or there isn’t work available – unfortunately you won’t be paid whilst you’re not working.